n0shake/blog/content/blog/2024_review/2024_review.md

 ### Reading

 I did get my hands on a number of books, but I didn't complete most of them.
-Although this is bad for my [Goodreads feed](https://www.goodreads.com/user/show/6566801-abhishek), book completion rate is a metric I don't care much about (thanks [Naval](https://www.youtube.com/shorts/ScD1uOUMXro)).
-While I did pivot a lot to read magazines, this is my low-lights as I didn't spend enough time reading as much as I'd like to.
+Although this is bad for my [Goodreads](https://www.goodreads.com/user/show/6566801-abhishek), book completion rate is a metric I have stopped caring about thanks to [Naval](https://www.youtube.com/shorts/ScD1uOUMXro).
+While I did pivot a lot to read magazines, this is under low-lights as I didn't spend enough time reading as much as I'd like to.

 ## 2025